bloominstituteoftechnology/Redux-Swapi/README.md

 * This is an `http` request, and at this point in time, it is a promise.
 * Our promise resolves here with data in this `.then` block
-* Now we just call the `dispatch` method which has ben exposed to us through our `thunk` middleware.
+* Now we just call the `dispatch` method which has been exposed to us through our `thunk` middleware.
 * This looks like a lot of boiler plate, but it's actually a controlled, and eloquent solution to big problems often caused by `cross-site-scripting` and making `http` requests.

 ## redux-logger